dhlee3146/Group-5/README.md

 Then, what would you ask in that situation?

 💡Stating the aims of the lesson
--Today, we’re going to illustrate the vocabulary of meaning.Greetings -Hello, Everyone
--How are you today?

-💡Review
--What is your dream?
--What is your special plan for the new school life?
--Do you have any activities you would like to suggest to your friend in school?
--Then, what would you ask in that situation?

-💡Stating the aims of the lesson
--Today, we’re going to illustrate the vocabulary of meaning.
+Today, we’re going to illustrate the vocabulary of meaning.

 |------------------------------------------------------------|
 |Activity|
 1. Learning and Reviewing the vocabularies